perkinsjr/twitch_bot/README.md

 ## Setup

-You can set up this buy yourself.
+You can set up this by yourself.

 Use the env.example to get going.